Frequently Asked Questions

 While logged in, click on the three vertical dots in the top, right-hand corner of the screen and select "My Account" in the drop-down menu.
 Navigate to the "Subscription" tab, and under "Your Subscription," click "Cancel Subscription."

-If I cancel my Founder subscription and come back another time, is it still the same price?
+If I cancel my Founder or Early Access subscription and come back another time, is it still the same price?

-No. Founders' special pricing is forever, even after LIVE subscriptions are only available at the regular price, but only as long as the Founder is continuously enrolled.
+No. Founder or Early Access special pricing is forever, even after LIVE subscriptions are only available at the regular price, but only as long as the student is continuously enrolled.
 If you cancel the subscription and decide to resume later, you must purchase a subscription at the prices available then.